Reavanthsankar/Restaurant-website/README.md

 ### Contributing
 Feel free to submit issues and pull requests if you find any bugs or have suggestions for improvements.

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this description further to fit your project's specifics.